Skills and Abilities

 Each language counts as a seperate skill

-All characters are assumed to know their own language and Common.
+All characters are assumed to know their own language.
 Possible additional languages include.

 - Lizard Man